micronucleus/micronucleus/Readme.txt

       is present on the bus.

 • v2.5 prerelease - January 2021
+    - Removed zero in version numbering as it confused to some people.
+The minor version number of this release is 5.
     - Huge update by @ArminJo addressing many issues especially for ATTinyCore integration:
       * Improved exit handling for USB_CFG_PULLUP_IOPORTNAME and LED_MODE != ACTIVE_LOW
       * Convert ISR into function and optimized CRC handling to save further bytes